 Notes about the Golden Gate city guard

-But we don’t know how many of the Atlantean states are Asian-ish.
+But we don’t know how many of the Atlantean states are Eastern-Asian-ish.
 Therefore, the bulk of the cultural influence might not come from Hoshan.

 Captain Chian commands the Guard in a stern manner.
 One gets the impression that these units were lacking resolve and professionalism, and that she’s retraining them to better standards.